python_machine_learning_-_python_ml

 Snippet from Wikipedia: Machine learning

 ML finds application in many fields, including natural language processing, computer vision, speech recognition, email filtering, agriculture, and medicine.
-When applied to business problems, it is known under the name predictive analytics.
-Although not all machine learning is statistically based, computational statistics is an important source of the field's methods.
+The application of ML to business problems is known as predictive analytics.

-The mathematical foundations of ML are provided by mathematical optimization (mathematical programming) methods.
-Data mining is a related (parallel) field of study, focusing on exploratory data analysis (EDA) through unsupervised learning.
+Statistics and mathematical optimization (mathematical programming) methods comprise the foundations of machine learning.
+Data mining is a related field of study, focusing on exploratory data analysis (EDA) via unsupervised learning.

-From a theoretical viewpoint, probably approximately correct (PAC) learning provides a framework for describing machine learning.
+From a theoretical viewpoint, probably approximately correct learning provides a framework for describing machine learning.

 Research It More